YuukiPS/Chatbot/src/data/dataset.md

 Q: What is currently version support for YuukiPS\
 A: As of November 8 2023, YuukiPS support for version 4.0 and 3.2

-Q: How to downgrade version from 4.2 to 4.0?\
+Q: How to downgrade version from 4.2 or 4.3 to 4.0?\
 A: In PC, you can try to re-download the game for version 4.0.
 You can check [here](https://doc.yuuki.me/docs/tutorial-connect/pc/download-genshin-impact)<br />In Android, you can try to re-download the game for version 4.0.
 You can check [here](https://doc.yuuki.me/docs/tutorial-connect/android/download-genshin-impact)

 Q: I got error 4214 in PC.
 My version is <version>\